sara-salamat/gender-recognition-by-voice-python/README.md

  ## analysis

- Some statiscal analysis was done on our data, like distribution of year of birth, sex and etc .
+ Some statiscal analysis was done on our data, like distribution of year of birth, sex and etc. .

  ## extract